 At Stone C of E Combined School, we value everyone as an individual, capable of growth, change and development.
 Our relationships and behaviour are rooted in Christian values and are underpinned by the principles of justice, equality, mutual respect, fairness and consistency.
 We have high expectations that support the development of our pupils as effective and responsible citizens.

-- All children, staff and visitors have the right to feel safe at all times at school.
+- All children, staff and visitors have the right to feel safe at all times at school and during remote learning.

 - Stone C of E Combined School is an inclusive school.
 All members of the school community should be free from discrimination of any sort.
 Measures to protect children are set out in the Behaviour Policy and the Equality and Cohesion Policy.

-- The school rules are clearly set out in the Behaviour Policy and are displayed around school.
+- The school rules are clearly set out in the Behaviour Policy, are linked to our school values and are displayed around school.
 Governors expect these rules to be consistently applied by all staff.

 - Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school.